tmtxt/tmtxt-dired-async/readme.md

 	(define-key dired-mode-map (kbd "C-c C-r") 'tmtxt/dired-async-rsync)

+## Asynchronously Copy files (with delete option)

+This feature is similar to the above feature.
+It also uses **rsync** to copy file.
+However, it includes the delete option for rsync to ensure that you have the destination folder exactly the same as the source directory

+	(define-key dired-mode-map (kbd "C-c C-t") 'tmtxt/dired-async-rsync-delete)

+Set the deletion method for rsync delete

+	(setq-default tmtxt/dired-async-rsync-delete-method "--delete-after")

 ## Asynchronously Compress files

 Compress all marked files.

 	(define-key dired-mode-map (kbd "C-c C-z") 'tmtxt/dired-async-zip)

+Set the compression level, from 0-9

+	(setq-default tmtxt/dired-async-zip-compression-level "9")

 ## Asynchronously Decompress files